Employer Partner Policy

 - Organizations which clearly publicize all conditions for advertised positions.
 This includes (but is not limited to) unpaid internships and commission-only positions;

-- Organizations which meet New York State minimum wage guidelines for paid positions ($8.00/hr effective January 2014);
+- Organizations which meet New York State minimum wage guidelines for paid positions (use this link to verify your company's minimum);

-- Organizations which comply with all Federal, State, and local government equal employment opportunity laws and regulations, along with all NYIT policies and provisions;
+- Organizations which comply with all Federal, State, and local government equal employment opportunity laws and regulations, along with all university policies and provisions;

 - Organizations that do not require upfront payment of any kind or the purchase of products or work equipment or tools.